slowernews/wisdom-tldr/README.md

 > *'If you're the smartest in the room, you're in the wrong room.'*

 > *'If you are lonely when you are not alone, you are in bad company.'*

+> *'Nobody wants to be the best player in the band.'*

 ===
 ###On teamwork